Jumia Logo

 What is Jumia?

-Headquartered in Lagos, Nigeria, Jumia is Africa’s leading technology giant providing a convenient and affordable online shopping marketplace, offering a wide range of products from fashion to electronics and revolutionizing the way people shop on the continent.
+Headquartered in Lagos, Nigeria, Jumia is Africa’s leading technology giant, providing a convenient and affordable online shopping marketplace with a wide range of products from fashion to electronics, and revolutionizing the way people shop across the continent.
 Since its inception in 2012, Jumia has changed the perception of online shopping across the continent, becoming the destination of choice for millions of consumers in Africa.

 2012 – 2020